richard-to/richard-to.github.io/programming/_posts/2014-08-28-project-wonderchicken-part-3.md

 In terms of modularity, multiple instances of the router module can be created and they should work unless identical paths are added.
 The downside is a potential performance hit from bubbling events up for each router.

-The HTML5 History API is very straightfoward as explained very clearly in this [Dive into HTML5 article](http://diveintohtml5.info/history.html).
+The HTML5 History API is straightfoward and is explained clearly in this [Dive into HTML5 article](http://diveintohtml5.info/history.html).
 Basically the API, allows you to push a URL onto the history stack and listen for the back button.

 **Ex 3.
 Popstate event handler**